 The collection of biological evidence can sometimes be more complicated than it appears.
 The “just swab it” mindset is not as clear and concise as one might think.
-This interactive course explores the different types of swabs, the different methodologies used in swabbing, and some of the challenges investigators might encounter when making collection decisions involving biological evidence and swabbing.
+This interactive course explores the types of evidence we swab, swabbing materials, the different methodologies used in swabbing, swabbing on crime scenes, swabbing evidence, working with your forensic laboratory, understanding DNA analysis results and answering questions in court.

 This course aims to provide training in the location and recovery of human remains.
 Participants will learn techniques that will maximize evidence recovery for outdoor scenes.
 This course will also introduce the application of archaeological theory and methodology to crime scene examination. his course is ideal for professionals responsible for the recovery of evidence and/or human remains.
 Professional archaeologists, personnel from ME / coroner offices, crime scene units, forensic labs, first responders, and law enforcement officers will all benefit from this program.